- Colic Guru

 In the early weeks, colic symptoms are often mild and may not appear serious.
 General restlessness, moaning and groaning, some cramps and short bouts of crying are the norm.
 As time progresses, baby will show more pronounced signs of distress.
-Although discomfort is most commonly from the digestive system, there are other issues to consider.
+Although discomfort is most commonly from the digestive system, there are other causes of colic issues to consider.

-Gas and wind related colic
+Gas and wind related causes of colic

 Upper digestive tract - stomach